Richard Beere: Construction work

-He was a great builder.
-On his return from Italy the abbot built chapels of Our Lady of Loretto and of the Holy Sepulchre in his church.
+He was considered a great builder.
+On his return from Italy, the abbot built chapels of Our Lady of Loretto and of the Holy Sepulchre in his church.
 John Leland tells us that he built the greater part of King Edgar's chapel at the east end of his abbey church, that he arched on both sides the east end of the nave, and made the vault of the steeple in the transept and under it two arches.
 Beere also built a new set of chambers, in which he entertained Henry VII on his march into the west during the rebellion of Perkin Warbeck in the autumn of 1497; these rooms were called the king's lodgings.
 He also added new lodgings for secular priests to the various buildings of the abbey.
 Almshouses for ten old women were built at the north end of the abbey.
 A stone in the chapel exhibits his initials, surmounted by his cognisance, a cross between two beer-jugs.
 His initials and cognisance were also on St. Benedict's church in Glastonbury, and his initials, surmounted by a mitre, on the Lepers' Hospital at Monkton, near Taunton; both these buildings were repaired by him.
 Among his various works Beere built the manor-house at Sharpham, where Fielding was born.